 Many of today’s workers are environmentally conscious, making an effort to buy sustainable products and reduce their carbon footprint.
 Reflect their values by doing the same.
-Integrate elements of nature into your office design by bringing in plants or even creating a living wall, Inc suggested.
+Integrate elements of nature into your office design by bringing in plants or even creating a living wall.

 One way you can bring the natural world into your work environment is by purchasing items from brands that focus on sustainability.
-For example, The HON Company makes an effort to be environmentally aware in its furniture design and refrain from adding unnecessary or wasteful elements to its products.
+For example, Steelcase makes an effort to be environmentally aware in its furniture design and refrain from adding unnecessary or wasteful elements to its products.

 Today’s workforce is primarily made up of millennials, with the younger Generation Z beginning to trickle into offices across America.
 These youthful employees have been using technology since childhood.
 According to a Gensler study, 80 percent of employees have said that technology, including mobile devices, laptops, and video conferencing capabilities, has changed their workplace for the better.

 New technologies allow the office to be much less rigid than before.
 Employees who work on tablets or laptops can pick up their work and take it with them – so why not make this easy for them?
 Equip your team with the capability to complete projects from any quiet corner in the office.